ray-project/ray/doc/source/workflows/concepts.rst

 Why Workflows?
 --------------

 **Flexibility:** Combine the flexibility of Ray's dynamic task graphs with strong durability guarantees.
 Branch or loop conditionally based on runtime data.
-Use Ray distributed libraries seamlessly within workflow steps.
+Use Ray distributed libraries seamlessly within workflow tasks.

-**Performance:** Workflows offers sub-second overheads for task launch and supports workflows with hundreds of thousands of steps.
-Take advantage of the Ray object store to pass distributed datasets between steps with zero-copy overhead.
+**Performance:** Workflows offers sub-second overheads for task launch and supports workflows with hundreds of thousands of tasks.
+Take advantage of the Ray object store to pass distributed datasets between tasks with zero-copy overhead.

 **Dependency management:** Workflows leverages Ray's runtime environment feature to snapshot the code dependencies of a workflow.
 This enables management of workflows and virtual actors as code is upgraded over time.